How productive are your marketing efforts?

 Productivity doesn’t happen without free and open communication.
 Research shows that improving communication alone can increase a team’s productivity by 25%.

-Nowhere is this more important than in integrating sales and marketing teams.
+Nowhere is this more important than in integrating the sales and marketing teams.
 According to the Harvard Business Review, “There is no question that, when Sales and Marketing work together, companies see substantial improvement on important performance metrics: sales cycles are shorter, market-entry costs go down, and the cost of sales is lower.”

 It starts with communication.
 A survey by Demand Gen found that the largest obstacle to aligning Sales and Marketing was communication.
 So how do you bring these two separate teams together?